yilinjuang/WiFi-QR-Go/README.md

 ## Usage

 1. Launch the application
-2. Grant camera permissions when prompted
+2. Grant camera and location permissions when prompted
 3. Point your camera at a Wi-Fi QR code
 4. Confirm the connection when prompted
-5. The app will connect to the Wi-Fi network
+5. The app will connect to the Wi-Fi network automatically

 ## Why I Built This